 Theft is a broad term that covers a range of criminal behaviors punishable by law.
 Often times, the severity of the crime will hinge on the value of the items stolen and/or the use of weapons or force to complete the theft.

 Many accused of theft crimes choose to fight the charges against them without the assistance of an attorney.
 These charges can be serious and may carry severe punishments if convicted.
-To maximize your defense, and to understand the charges against you, it is incredibly important to enlist the help of an experienced criminal lawyer.
+To maximize your defense, and to understand the charges against you, it is incredibly important to enlist the help of an experienced Chicago criminal lawyer.

-Theft Law Overview
+Illinois Theft Law Overview

 Theft is a broad term that encompasses several slightly different criminal behaviors.
 Put simply, theft is the act of knowingly taking control over another’s property without permission, causing that person to lose the enjoyment or benefit of the property.